Gowtham-eng-ineer/weather_app/README.md

    # frontend and backend weather app
-Here’s a sample README file section for your Weather App:

----

 # How to Run the Weather App
 This Weather App provides accurate weather forecasts for any location.
 Follow the steps below to set up and run the application.

 # Prerequisites